I’m no fan of over-prescribing of drugs like statins, but this alarm is not too believable.

 Bottom line on statins

-Thus statins should only be used by people with really high risk of heart disease, meaning mostly people who already have proven heart disease, like people who’ve already had a heart attack.
+Thus statins should mainly be used by people with high risk of heart disease, meaning for example people who already have proven heart disease, like people who’ve already had a heart attack.

 Statins are not vitamin pills.
-These are potent drugs, with a real risk of significant side effects.
+These are potent drugs, with a real risk of side effects.